sammcj/sammcj/README.md

 > Hi I'm Sam 👋🏻

-I'm a [1x Engineer](https://1x.engineer/) in the Platform/Automation/DevOps space.
+I'm an in the AI/Platform/Automation/DevOps space.

 Currently working as a fully-remote [Platform Engineering Lead](https://smcleod.net/cv/) in Melbourne, Australia.